bkiers/Curta/README.md

 A small, customizable expression evaluator.
 Named after the [mechanical calculator introduced by Curt Herzstark](http://en.wikipedia.org/wiki/Curta) in 1948.

+The parser is generated using [JavaCC](http://javacc.java.net).
+The generated parser classes are *not* a part of this repository, only [the grammar](https://github.com/bkiers/Curta/blob/master/src/grammar/CurtaParser.jjt) is included.
+You can generate them using `ant generate`.

 It supports all static methods, and variables, from [Java 7's Math class](http://docs.oracle.com/javase/7/docs/api/java/lang/Math.html) and can be easily extended with extra functions.
 Even certain expressions can be